shyusu4/leaderboard/README.md

 # Leaderboard
-A leaderboard website built with HTML, CSS, and plain JavaScript that displays scores submitted by users.
+A leaderboard website built with HTML, SCSS, and plain JavaScript that displays scores submitted by users.